-Basically, I’ve learned the key to making any leafy green taste good is either a lot of butter, a lot of bacon, or both.
+Basically, I’ve learned the key to making any vegetable taste great is either a bit of butter, bacon, or some other fat.
+Which brings me to cabbage.

 I don’t think I can let the cabbage take all the glory because if it were just cabbage boiled in regular water, I’m not sure it would be as good.
 Remember how I said the key to making any leafy green taste good is either butter or bacon or both?
 Well, when you add a couple tablespoons of bacon grease to the water you boil the cabbage in, it results in a soft, tender, melt-in-your-mouth cabbage flavored bacon.

-- 2-3 tablespoons bacon grease
+- 2 tbsp bacon grease

-- In a large pot, add enough water/broth to fill the pot half way.
+In a large pot, add enough water/broth to fill the pot half way.

-- Turn heat to medium high and let the water/broth come to a boil.
+Turn heat to medium high and let the water/broth come to a boil.

 Add the bacon grease, salt, and cabbage to the water and bring to a low boil.

 Cover with a lid and let lightly boil for 20 minutes; stirring occasionally.
 You’ll want to taste test for doneness.
 I like my cabbage to be pretty soft but it’s a personal preference.

 Most Southerners I know also add a pinch of sugar.
 I try not to eat too much sugar, but if you feel something is missing, feel free to add a bit.